Au-RiZeR/Event-Searcher/press-release-v2.md

 Background on topic/area

-Trying to find a LIVE event to attend gets quite challenging, especially for those of us who just want to browse events to see what is on.
+Trying to find a LIVE event to attend can be quite challenging, especially for those of us who just want to browse events to see what is on.
+Currently, there's a heavy reliance on social media to find event information.
+When you do not want to use social media looking for these LIVE events sends you down a rabbit hole of clicks and opening new tabs to websites, having to put in your details when all you want to do is see what is on.

 Sometimes we want to find something on a certain date because friends from out of town are visiting, or we really feel like going to a Drag show, or want to know what nostalgic bands from the late 90s/2000s are coming to our city.
-Looking for these LIVE events sends you down a rabbit hole of clicks and random websites loading, having to put in your details when all you want to do is see what is on.

 ---

 Summarize: Who & What

-EVENTO simplifies the search for LIVE events!
+EVENTO plans to simplify the search for LIVE events!
 Whether it is large scale stadium concerts, to musicals at The Crown Theatre, to a local burlesque show in a Jazz Club, EVENTO has it all.
-EVENTO is LIVE and ACCESSIBLE; users are given information on the events then and there, EVENTO is also a trusted website, so no scalpers or scammers, you will be directed straight to the appropriate ticketing website for the event.
-EVENTO a user can find out about the following information on LIVE events:
+EVENTO is LIVE and ACCESSIBLE; users are given information on the events then and there, EVENTO is also a trusted website, so no scalpers, phishers or scammers, you will be directed straight to the appropriate ticketing website for the event.

+On EVENTO a user can find out about the following information on LIVE events:

--Date & Time (and how far away the show it)
+- Date & Time (and how far away the show it)
--Location (with a google Maps function to show you how to get there) -approximate price (??)
+- Location (with a google Maps function to show you how to get there)
+- Approximate price (??)
--Weather (closer to the date)
+- Weather (closer to the date)

 With our Browse Events function, users can browse events by:
 - Date & Time